Skip to main content

 In the following example, a halo is shown immediately on a rectangle element, and upon user interaction with the elements, a halo is also added.

-The built-in halo tools are remove, resize, rotate, clone, fork, link, and unlink.
-You can call the removeHandle() method to remove any of these tools just by passing its name:
+You can call the removeHandle() method to remove any of the tools just by passing its name:

 halo.removeHandle('clone');

-halo.on('action:myaction:pointerdown', (evt) => {
+halo.on('action:my-action:pointerdown', (evt) => {

 evt.stopPropagation();